turbot/flowpipe-docs/docs/flowpipe-hcl/trigger/query.md

 On subsequent query trigger runs:

 - Any rows with a new `primary_key` are considered inserts.
 The pipeline defined in the `insert` capture will be run (if it is defined).
 Flowpipe will store each row's `primary_key` and a hash of the full row data for comparison on subsequent trigger executions.
-- Any rows with an existing `primary_key` who's hashed row data does not match what is stored are considered updates.
+- Any rows with an existing `primary_key` whose hashed row data does not match what is stored are considered updates.
 The pipeline defined in the `update` capture will be run (if it is defined).
 Flowpipe will save the new row data and hash, overwriting the previous row data and hash for that key.
 - If a `primary_key` that was previously stored is no longer in the result set, then the row is determined to be deleted.
 The pipeline defined in the `delete` capture will be run (if it is defined).
-Flowpipe will delete the item with that `primary_key`; if the an item with that key is returned in a future trigger tun, it will be considered an insert.
+Flowpipe will delete the item with that `primary_key`; if an item with that key is returned in a future trigger run, it will be considered an insert.

 ## Arguments